 Promotion and Relegation

-In the event that a team drops out of the 1st division or that the 1st division is reorganized, we reserve the right to bring in teams from outside the league to fill an empty slot.
+In the event that a team drops out of the 1st division, or that the 1st division is reorganized, or that teams chose not to be promoted, we reserve the right to bring in teams from outside the league to fill an empty slot.

 The CPL may request a copy of any video taken by a team or spectator.
 Video may be used by the league for promotional or disciplinary purposes.
 Video can be used to protest a game according to our protest policies HERE.
 Video MAY NOT be used to protest a red card.